Noncoplanar SRS treatments completed within 15-20 minute time slots, even for multiple mets

 In 2017, Varian’s HyperArc™ high-definition radiotherapy was used for the first time to treat patients with brain metastases.
 This new technology for delivering noncoplanar stereotactic radiosurgery (SRS) has been deployed at Sacro Cuore Don Calabria Cancer Care Center in Negrar, near Verona, Italy; University of Alabama at Birmingham in the U.S.A..; and at The Beatson West of Scotland Cancer Center in Glasgow, U.K.

 These early adopters found that HyperArc enhances their radiosurgery programs by facilitating and simplifying delivery of complex radiosurgery treatments.
-Using HyperArc, noncoplanar SRS treatments are delivered within the 15-20-minute time slot allocated for conventional treatments.
+Using HyperArc, clinicians are delivering noncoplanar SRS treatments within the 15-20-minute time slot normally allocated for conventional radiotherapy treatments.